What are the differences between the courses?

 This course gives a wide overview of the statistical "tool- box" used to analyze experimental data in natural sciences and aims at providing an understanding of the philosophy and reasoning behind hypothesis testing and statistical inferences.
 We cover experimental design and discuss and implement a wide variety of statistical modelling strategies and techniques, with some emphasis on linear modelling such as analyses of variance and deviance.
 The course is primarily aimed at students in biology and life sciences, but the course content is relevant also for students from a wide range of other domains in natural sciences.

-Statistical methods in physics (Karin Schönning, Physics)
+Statistical methods in physics and engineering (Karin Schönning, Physics)

 The course target PhD students in the physical sciences, e.g. physics, astronomy, engineering and earth sciences where mathematical modelling of problems and phenomena is central.
 The parameters of these mathematical models are central for describing concepts and making predictions, hence the course has a strong focus on estimating these parameters.
 Many problems in modern physical sciences are non-linear and therefore require numerical solutions.
 Non-linear problems constitute an important part of this course, and we offer a toolkit to approach such problems.